jhorback/wc-sddf/README.md

 ### Node scripts
 There are two node scripts that handle build tasks and css transpilation.
-Both support a help command to see what additional options are supported.
+Both support a help command which will list other options.

 ```
 yarn webdev help